SuperOfficeDocs/data-access/docs/netserver/web-services/index.md

 Each installation and online tenant exposes NetServer web services for all clients, including SuperOffice Web, SuperOffice Mobile, and partner application clients.

 > [!NOTE]
-> The SuperOffice.Services layer should not be confused with the web services available in the installation directory: InstallBase\WebServices.
-SuperOffice.Services is a **consumer** of these web services, whereas the web services are hosted in IIS.
+> The SuperOffice.NetServer.Services layer should not be confused with the web services available in the installation directory: [InstallBase]\Remote\ServicesXX.
+SuperOffice.NetServer.Services is a **consumer** of these web services, whereas the web services are hosted in IIS.
 The layer is a **client proxy** to the NetServer web services and greatly simplifies what is required to call them.

 ![SuperOffice.Services vs. web services diagram][img2]